UoB-COMSM0110/2024-group-19/README.md

 XinYue: 1.0

 I really enjoy the whole process of us figuring out the idea for the game.
-A lot of the initial design has to be modified during the process, and that is the chance we got to understand and practice agile development and teamwork.
+A lot of the initial design had to be modified during the process, and that is the chance we got to understand and practice agile development and teamwork.
 In the team, every member contributes their understanding of what makes the game work well and what makes it appealing to people.
 Therefore, we have a broader view of how to deliver a quality product.

 Jamie: 1.0